 However, a region unlikely to see the hybrid SUV is Europe, where despite being the second best-selling PHEV across all segments in 2020, Mitsubishi seem to have no plans for the 2022 model.
 It will instead focus on the Eclipse Cross PHEV that was recently introduced in the region.
 For reference, it sold 26,673 units of the Outlander PHEV in Europe in 2020.

 “As we have already announced, we have decided to withdraw from the new car sales business in 15 out of 32 countries by 2023 and at the same time, in order to optimize our product lineup, we have decided to receive an OEM supply of two models from Renault, our alliance partner,” Kato said on the European strategy.

 Mitsubishi has also announced the revival of the Ralliart brand, which will ensure customers get a good dose of customization on products.
 The Outlander is an important nameplate for the brand and is expected to see Ralliart accessories (which can be installed at a dealership) and we would not be surprised if there was a Ralliart special edition next year.

 One part of that is that, we have decided to relaunch a Ralliart art brand for customers in Mitsubishi Motors who want to add to Mitsubishi Motors-ness even more.
 In the future, we plan to develop items, genuine accessories for a wide range of models, and we would like to take opportunity to be involved in motor sports as well.Takao Kato – Member, Board, Representative Executive Officer, President and CEO

-2022 Mitsubishi Outlander PHEV – Expected release date, range & fuel efficiency
+2022 Mitsubishi Outlander PHEV – Expected range, fuel efficiency & price

 The Toyota RAV4 PHEV, though smaller yet slightly more expensive, has set the bar for plug-in hybrid electric SUVs.
 It offers a zero-emissions range of 95 km (WLTC mode).